pnmartinez/simple-computer-use/README.md

 - 📝 **Multi-Step Commands**: Execute complex sequences of actions with a single command
 - 👁️ **OCR Integration**: Reads text from your screen to better understand the context
 - ⌨️ **Keyboard and Mouse Control**: Simulates keyboard and mouse actions
+- 🎤 **Voice Input Support**: Control your PC with voice commands
+- 🌎 **Multilingual Support**: Automatic translation with preservation of UI element names
+- 🖥️ **Multiple Deployment Options**: Run locally, as a server, or in Docker

 ## 🚀 Installation

+### Standard Installation

 ```bash
 # Clone the repository